Generic selectors

 But what if the victim is unwilling to hear or refuses to forgive?
 When this happens, it is not a ticket to walk away and wash our hands of the matter.
 In fact, it means that the situation requires additional prayer and effort.
 When we cause an offense, we have a responsibility to promote reconciliation where possible.

-PRINCIPLE: An offender must always be willing to ask for forgiveness and to reconcile, even if the victim is unwilling to listen.
+PRINCIPLE: An offender must always be WILLING to ask for forgiveness and to reconcile, even if the victim is unwilling to listen.

 An unforgiving victim does not give the offender a free pass to give up.
 Many victims need time to overcome the suffering and hurt.
 An offender has an obligation under God’s Law to seek every opportunity to show agape love and encourage reconciliation.
 However, under all circumstances, an offender must avoid obstructing or interfering with the victim’s healing or making the situation worse.
 It is often prudent to give those who have been hurt space and time to heal.
 In other situations, it may be appropriate for more immediate and direct contact.
 Each person reacts differently so the approach requires sensitivity to the particular needs.
 Importantly, when we are the cause of someone else’s suffering, we cannot give up even if the only option available is to continuously pray that God heals them.
 Causing an offense is a serious matter to God and He expects us to do everything we possibly can to reconcile, especially when we are the offender.